satwik-jinna/satwik-jinna.github.io/_news/announcement_1.md

 Held a talk with the business and technology club at the University of Washington, discussing all things data science and consulting! :sparkles:

+We answered questions such as...
+- What has consulting taught you?
+- What skills from data science were directly applicable?
+- What is your favorite and least favorite part about your job?
+- How do you see artificial intelligence transforming the consulting world?
+- Any advice for undergraduate students?

+I followed the Q&A with a networking session, providing advice to students as they approach graduation.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">